top of page

 Giving circle recipients are free to use the funds received however they choose.

 At the end of the three-month fundraising cycle, the collective funds are disbursed evenly among a group of Black recipients in Santa Cruz County.
 Cycle recipients are Black Santa Cruz County residents who may use the funds however they please - they are not accountable to any "donor" or fundraising body.
-Learn more about becoming a giving circle recipient here.

 Cycles may be themed to target specific Black issues and populations, including but not limited to LGBTQIA+, currently or formerly incarcerated, parents, young people, sex workers, houseless, etc. If you have suggestions for cycle themes, please feel free to contact us.